Health officials are quitting or getting fired amid outbreak

-PROVIDENCE, R.I.
-(AP) — Vilified, threatened with violence and in some cases suffering from burnout, dozens of state and local public health officials around the U.S. have resigned or have been fired amid the coronavirus outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.
+PROVIDENCE, RI (AP) — Vilified, threatened with violence and in some cases suffering from burnout, dozens of state and local public health officials around the U.S. have resigned or have been fired amid the COVID-19 outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.

-The latest departure came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.
+The latest departure came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch causing a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.

 Last week, New York City’s health commissioner was replaced after months of friction with the Police Department and City Hall.